Social Care Institute for Excellence

 The Social Care Institute for Excellence (SCIE; pronounced 'sky') is a UK charity and improvement agency.
-SCIE shares knowledge about what works in practice across social care, social work and beyond, covering adults’, families’ and children's care and support services.
+SCIE provides consultancy, resources, and training with the aim of improving social work and social care in the United Kingdom.

-SCIE has a role identifying and disseminating the knowledge base for good practice in all aspects of social care in the United Kingdom.
-It produces guides in different formats, including specialist tool kits and more general learning materials, covering management and policy issues as well as day to day services.
-This includes training, consultancy, webinars, research and product development to support improvement.
-These products and services are co-produced with people who use services and carers, and through collaboration with care providers, commissioners, policymakers and researchers.
+It produces guidance in a range of formats, including specialist tool kits, webinars, and e-learning modules covering management and policy issues as well as day-to-day service provision.
+These materials are co-produced with people who use services, carers, providers, commissioners, policymakers, and researchers.

 History

 SCIE was established in 2001.
-It gained charitable status, which is one reason why it survived when other agencies were abolished or merged in the 2010 UK quango reforms.
+It gained charitable status, which contributed to its survival of the 2010 UK quango reforms while other agencies were abolished or merged.

-SCIE continues to maintain Social Care Online (originally launched in 2005) - the UK's biggest database of social care and social work information including wide-scale research, reports, government and policy documents, journal articles, and websites.
+SCIE maintains Social Care Online, which was originally launched in 2005.
+This is the UK's biggest database of social care and social work information including wide-scale research, reports, government and policy documents, journal articles, and websites.

-The funding received from the government fell to £4.4 million in 2013−14 (with £1m of this intended for specific projects), having previously been more than £20m in 2009−10 (of which £14m was allocated to specific projects).
+The organisation's funding received from the government fell to £4.4 million in 2013−14 (with £1m of this intended for specific projects), having previously been more than £20m in 2009−10 (of which £14m was allocated to specific projects).

-SCIE was commissioned by the Department of Health (now called the Department of Health and Social Care) to provide support over the Care Act 2014; looking at issues such as assessment and eligibility, safeguarding adults and advocacy.
+SCIE was commissioned by the Department of Health and Social Care to provide support over the Care Act 2014, looking at issues such as assessment and eligibility, safeguarding adults and advocacy.